Northern Italy Road Trip: Itinerary, Map & Tips

 Taking the SS309 and SS16 from Venice to Bologna will take you through the picturesque countryside of the Veneto and Emilia-Romagna regions.
 This route will offer spectacular views of small towns including Ferrara, known for its historic center, and Rovigo, situated on the Adigetto River.

 Known as ‘la Rossa, la Grassa e la Dotta‘, meaning the red, the fat, and the learned, Bologna has so much to see and do.
-Red is in reference to the terracotta red rooftops of the historic center, fat refers to the delicious food and produce found in Bologna and the wider Emilia-Romagna region, and learned refers to Bologna University, founded in 1088, AND one of the most ancient and prestigious universities in the world.
+Red is in reference to the terracotta red rooftops of the historic center, fat refers to the delicious food and produce found in Bologna and the wider Emilia-Romagna region, and learned refers to Bologna University, founded in 1088, and one of the most ancient and prestigious universities in the world.

 Once you reach Bologna, the city of towers, you will be able to admire the beautiful architecture, art, and food that the city has to offer.
 Make sure to look out for the porticoes of Bologna, which UNESCO listed in 2021, and the two towers, the famous symbol of Bologna.